themindfulbit/difficulties.github.io/_drafts/writing-and-publishing-with-working-copy.md

 {% include image.html class="wide" title="Working Copy and Blink" file="working-copy-and-blink.jpg" %}

 This site uses [Jekyll](https://jekyllrb.com) as an engine, hosted via [Github Pages](https://pages.github.com).
 Doing so kills two birds with one stone.
 First, Github Pages offers a free, reliable hosting service for an appealing static blog engine.
-Second, it ensures my site is version-controlled, so when I mess something up (it happens _a lot_) I can undo things quickly and easily.
+Second, it ensures my site is version-controlled, so when I mess something up (which happens _a lot_) I can undo things quickly and easily.

 [Working Copy](https://itunes.apple.com/us/app/working-copy/id896694807?mt=8) is an iOS Git client that doubles as a pretty nice text editor.
 If you use Git to manage your site repository (and if not, what _do_ you use?)
 Working Copy may offer the functionality you're looking for.
 Over the past few years this versatile app has taken over nearly all of my formerly-complicated iOS writing workflow.